Doppol - Trending books for kids

 What’s inside...

-Wonder Goal! is a picture book about the perfect shot in soccer, capturing the fantasy that haunts players' dreams.
-With simple text and watercolors, Michael Foreman depicts the drama and magic of soccer, whether played on a freezing roadside field or in the World Cup final.
+Wonder Goal! is a picture book that captures the fantasy and excitement of soccer through the eyes of a child dreaming of scoring the perfect goal.
+The book, with simple text and vibrant watercolors by Michael Foreman, illustrates the drama and magic of soccer, whether it's played in a local field or the World Cup final.

 Age